Gawk/This-Manual

 implementations.5

-Finally, it notes any gawk
+Finally, it notes any gawk features that are not in

-the POSIX standard for awk
+the POSIX standard for awk.

 This Web page has the difficult task of being both a tutorial and a reference.
 If you are a novice, feel free to skip over details that seem too complex.
 You should also ignore the many cross-references; they are for the expert user and for the Info and HTML versions of the Web page.